 Your first step as you ready your financial plan for life after paychecks is to get a grip on your budget — a firm grip.

 As you budget plan for the long haul, consider, too, which bills may disappear over the next five years, including perhaps your car loan or monthly mortgage.
-But also project for healthcare expenses, which tend to get higher as you age.
+But also project for healthcare expenses, which tend to increase as you age.

 Indeed, many retirees underestimate the cost of future medical expenses.
-The latest figures from Fidelity Benefits Consulting estimate that a 65-year old retiring today with traditional Medicare insurance coverage will need an average of $260,000 (in today’s dollars) to cover medical expenses throughout retirement, not including any costs associated with nursing home care.
-To ensure against long-term care expenses, that same couple would need an additional $130,000 of savings.1
+The latest figures from Fidelity Benefits Consulting estimate that a 65-year old retiring today with traditional Medicare insurance coverage will need an average of $280,000 (in today’s dollars) to cover medical expenses throughout retirement, not including any costs associated with assisted living or long-term care.1

 Analyze your income stream

 Once you’ve calculated your future expenses, determine how much money you will have coming in from guaranteed sources of income, such as Social Security and any pensions, annuities, or trusts.

 Find out, too, whether those income streams include cost of living increases, said Grauso.
 If not, your future purchasing power may be far less than you bargained for.